-- 3. This Court has subject matter jurisdiction over this case under 28 U.S.C. §§ 1331 and 1338. - 4.
-This Court has personal jurisdiction over Defendant.
-Defendant has continuous and systematic business contacts with the State of Texas.
-Defendant transacts business within this District and elsewhere in the State of Texas and has appointed an agent for service of process in Texas.
-Further, this Court has personal jurisdiction over Defendant based on its commission of one or more acts of infringement of Decapolis' Patents in this District and elsewhere in the State of Texas. - 5.
-Defendant directly conducts business extensively throughout the State of Texas, by distributing, making, using, offering for sale, selling, and advertising (including the provision of interactive web pages; the provision and support of physician networks; the provision and support of customer accounts; and further including maintaining physical facilities) its services in the State of Texas and in this District.
-Defendant has purposefully and voluntarily made its business services, including the infringing systems and services, available to residents of this District and into the stream of commerce with the intention and expectation that they will be purchased and/or used by consumers in this District.
-On information and belief, Defendant is a provider of: (i) health services, (ii) billing services; (iii) physician and hospital account services; and/or (iv) patient records in electronic format, throughout the United States. - 6.
-On information and belief and as shown in Figure 1, Defendant maintains physical brick-and-mortar business locations in the State of Texas and within this District, retains employees specifically in this District for the purpose of servicing customers in this District, and generates substantial revenues from its business activities in this District.
+- 4. This Court has subject matter jurisdiction over this case under 28 U.S.C. §§ 1331 and 1338. - 5.
+This Court has personal jurisdiction over Defendants.
+Defendants have continuous and systematic business contacts with the State of Texas.
+Defendants transact business within this District and elsewhere in the State of Texas and has appointed an agent for service of process in Texas.
+Further, this Court has personal jurisdiction over Defendants based on their commission of one or more acts of infringement of Decapolis' Patents in this District and elsewhere in the State of Texas. - 6.
+Defendants directly conduct business extensively throughout the State of Texas, by distributing, making, using, offering for sale, selling, and advertising (including the provision of interactive web pages; the provision and support of physician networks; the provision and support of customer accounts; and further including maintaining physical facilities) its services in the State of Texas and in this District.
+Defendants have purposefully and voluntarily made their business services, including the infringing systems and services, available to residents of this District and into the stream of commerce with the intention and expectation that they will be purchased and/or used by consumers in this District.
+On information and belief, Defendants are providers of: (i) health services, (ii) billing services;